sendjainabhi/tap/tap-1.0-deployment-guide.md

 ```

+### Register Entity into tap-gui
+* open tap-gui url and click on **Register Entity** button and provide catalog-info.yaml file url of your app.
+See [Example](https://github.com/sample-accelerators/tanzu-java-web-app/blob/main/catalog/catalog-info.yaml)

+* Make sure you have setup 'app.kubernetes.io/part-of=**app name** correctly into your app catalog-info.yaml. and it should match with your app name.
+**Example `'backstage.io/kubernetes-label-selector': 'app.kubernetes.io/part-of=tap-demo2' `**

 ### Troubleshooting Tanzu Application Platform

 You can use commad to see the tanu package installation failure reason `kubectl get packageinstall/<package> -n tap-install -o yaml`.
 Refer [Troubleshooting Tanzu Application Platform Tips](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-troubleshooting.html)